6 Benefits of Open Access

 This conflicted with the academic aims of wide distribution and accessibility, as vital research was placed behind expensive paywalls.

 Considering that 85% of the world’s population live in low-to-middle-income countries, removing financial barriers to research is a necessity.
-This ensures that vital information and cutting-edge insights can inform national strategies regardless of financial situations.
+This ensures that valuable information and cutting-edge insights can inform national strategies regardless of financial situations.
 In many fields of research, this means saving lives and improving quality of life.

 4. Public engagement and education